-Still, it is true that since canonical general relativity is well defined on a set of solutions which is a subset of those of covariant general relativity in moving from one formalism from the other we are removing from our theoretical toolkit the ability to represent a class of nomologically possible worlds.
-Furthermore, although these worlds might seem unreasonable because of their strange causal structure, to exclude them in principle from a philosophical analysis of the nature of time in general relativity would be seriously begging the question.
+Still, it is true that since canonical general relativity is well defined on a set of solutions which is a subset of those of covariant general relativity, in moving from one formalism from the other we are removing from our theoretical toolkit the ability to represent a class of nomologically possible worlds.
+Furthermore, although these worlds might seem unreasonable because of their strange causal structure, to exclude them in principle from a philosophical analysis of the nature of time in general relativity would be to seriously beg the question.
 Asserting a causal censorship condition excluding the non-globally hyperbolic solutions as an additional law of nature is a highly non-trivial move which we will not here propose to make.
-Rather, one straight forward option is to invert the supposed deficiency into a strength and make global hyperbolicity a prediction rather than a restriction.
+Rather, one straight-forward option is to invert the supposed deficiency into a strength and make global hyperbolicity a prediction rather than a restriction.
 Such a move depends on our ability to see the canonical formalism on an equal footing to its covariant counterpart, and not as purely parasitic upon it.
 This we can do by pointing to the fact that - as shown by Hojman, Kuchař, and Teitelboim (1976) - it is possible to derive canonical general relativity without passing through the covariant formalism.
-Such a manoeuvre will be crucial to the assessment of our second denial of time and we will be further discussed in $\S4.3$.
-Alternatively, we can simply fall back on a weakened stance: this analysis and its conclusions with regard to the nature of time carry with them a global parenthesis of given the restriction to the globally hyperbolic sub-set of solutions.
-Since our principal object is to examine issues relating to diffeomorphism symmetry and the ontological status of a linear one dimensional notion of temporality our discussion can bear this qualification without any undue burden or inconsistency.